stable-packages/store/packages/stable-store/readme.md

 That's basically what React Context is.
-But it suffers from the same problem as scope sharing, two different source code creates two different React Contexts, and each contains two different copies of the data.
+But it suffers from the same problem as scope sharing, two different source code creates two different React Contexts, and each contains different copies of the data.

-But DOM scope attachment also has its drawback.
-To ensure two pieces of code, e.g. two versions of your library, can access the same data, The attachment must be made at some common node in the DOM tree, most likely at the root.

 For external storage, it is limited to serializable data only.